 With John animating and me (Mike) as support, we plowed through many many seconds of animation in a couple days.

-Here’s a slice of our lives, showing how we exported the animation from Dragonframe and applied RS Motion Blur in After Effects.
-We get pretty excited by the results.
+We exported the animation from Dragonframe and applied RS Motion Blur in After Effects.
+We were pretty excited by the results!